25th March 2021 - 16 min read

 Besides zakat and fitrah, you are also eligible for a tax rebate of RM400 for yourself if your chargeable income does not exceed RM35,000.
 To find out more about the tax rebates that you could be eligible for, you should check our article on it here.

-Now that you’ve reached the summary page, your work is almost done.
-On this page, you should see the final tax amount displayed.
-Don’t worry if your tax amount is in the negative, this is due to what you have already paid through MTD – this means you will get a tax refund from the government.
-If you’re worried that you overlooked something, you can always go back through the form at this stage and amend any details that you may have missed out on; the form will make the necessary changes to the final tax amount automatically as you do so.
-Once you’re certain your form is free from errors, click “Continue”.
+You can always go back through the form at this stage and amend any details that you may have missed out on; the form will make the necessary changes to the final tax amount automatically as you do so.
+Once you’re certain your form is free from errors, click “Next”.

 On the declaration page, request a TAC from the number you’ve registered with LHDN and key it in.
-Next, click the sign and submit button, enter your identification number and password in the pop-up, and press the sign button.
-Finally, you’re done with filing your income taxes for YA 2019!
+Then, click the sign and submit button, enter your identification number and password in the pop-up, and press the sign button.
+Finally, you’re done with filing your income taxes for YA 2020!

-Before you exit the website and say goodbye to income taxes for the rest of the year, make sure to save and print the acknowledgement and e-BE form for records purposes.
+Before you say goodbye to income taxes for the rest of the year, make sure to save and print the acknowledgement and e-BE form for records purposes.